IndigoDomotics/indigo-yamaharx/README.md

 1. [Indigo 7](http://www.indigodomo.com/) or later
 2. Yamaha RX-V Series A/V Receiver (needs to be accessible via network from the box hosting your Indigo server)
+3. It appears that RX-A Series Receivers work as well (an RX-A3070 and RX-1070 have been tested by a user).
+Just use the RX-Vx73 receiver type.

 ### Installation Instructions